flowground/amazonaws-com-elasticbeanstalk-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateEnvironment
-### Launches an environment for the specified application using the specified configuration.
+> Launches an environment for the specified application using the specified configuration.<br/>

 #### Input Parameters
 * `Action` - _required_